Genivia/RE-flex/doc/index.md

 </div>

-The above works fine, but we are using a global counter which is not a best practice and is not MT-safe or reentrant: multiple Lexer class instances may compete to bump the counter.
+The above works fine, but we are using a global counter which is not a best practice and is not thread-safe: multiple Lexer class instances may compete to bump the counter.
 Another problem is that the Lexer can only be used once, there is no proper initialization to restart the Lexer on new input.

 RE/flex allows you to inject code in the generated Lexer class, meaning that class members and constructor code can be added to manage the Lexer class